Hearing loss is the early or gradual decline in the ability of adults to hear and is one of the most common health problems affecting older adults.

 Offering autonomy to the elderly is closely linked to offering a better quality of life.
 Those who suffer from hearing loss find it more difficult to function, which affects the self-esteem of the person who suffers from this sense of loss.

-Cognitive impairment is strongly associated with depression, behavioral changes, decreased social activity, and impaired communication, among other related problems.
+Cognitive impairment is strongly associated with depression, cognitive impairment, behavioral changes, decreased social activity, and impaired communication, among other related problems.

 Causes of hearing loss in adults:

 The main cause of low hearing in older adults is age.
 The World Health Organization has presented statistics indicating that 1 in 3 people over 60 years of age and 1 in 2 over 80 years of age suffer from some degree of hearing loss.

 These hearing problems occur because of internal damage to the ear, as mentioned above, which can be age-related or related to noise, as well as infections from viruses or bacteria or other health problems that affect the sense of hearing.